Network for Interdisciplinary Studies of Law

 - David Lieberman, Jefferson E. Peyser Professor of Law, Jurisprudence and Social Policy, University of California, Berkeley

-- Michael Lynch, Editor of Social Studies of Science, Professor of Science and Technology Studies, Cornell University
+- Michael Lynch (The site is no longer available), Editor of Social Studies of Science, Professor of Science and Technology Studies, Cornell University

-- David Nelken, Distinguished Professor of Legal Institutions and Social Change, University of Macerata
+- David Nelken (The link is no longer available), Distinguished Professor of Legal Institutions and Social Change, University of Macerata

 - Gianluigi Palombella, Professor of Legal Philosophy and Sociology of Law, University of Parma

-- Wojciech Sadurski, Professor of Philosophy of Law and Legal Theory, European University Institute, Florence; Professor of Legal Theory, University of Sydney, Faculty of Law
+- Wojciech Sadurski (The site is no longer available), Professor of Philosophy of Law and Legal Theory, European University Institute, Florence; Professor of Legal Theory, University of Sydney, Faculty of Law

 - Andras Sajo, Judge of the European Court of Human Rights; University Professor, Central European University, Budapest